Riccardo Pozzo: Biography

 Graduated in philosophy at the University of Milan in 1983, he received his Ph.D. in 1988 at Saarland University and Habilitation in 1995 at University of Trier.
 In 1996 he went to the U.S. to teach Kant and Hegel at the School of Philosophy of the Catholic University of America in Washington, D.C.
 In 2003 he came back to Italy to take up the chair of the History of Philosophy at University of Verona.

 From 2009 to 2012 he succeeded to Tullio Gregory at the direction of the Institute for the European Intellectual Lexicon and History of Ideas at the National Research Council of Italy.
 From 2012 to 2017 he directed the Department of Social Sciences and Humanities, Cultural Heritage of the National Research Council of Italy.
-In 2012 he was elected a member of the Institut International de Philosophie, of which he is currently vice-president.
 In 2019 he was appointed to the chair of the History of Philosophy at University of Rome Tor Vergata.
-In 2020 he was elected corresponding member of the Accademia degli Agiati di Scienze, Lettere ed Arti, in 2021 ordinary member of the Pontifical Academy of Social Sciences, and in 2022 ordinary member of the European Academy of Sciences and Arts.
+He was elected a member of the Institut International de Philosophie, the Accademia degli Agiati di Scienze, Lettere ed Arti, the Pontifical Academy of Social Sciences, the European Academy of Sciences and Arts, of the Academia Europaea and an overseas member of the International Confucian Association.

-Order of Merit of the Federal Republic of Germany on ribbon, he has served as expert of the Horizon 2020 Program Committee Configuration Research Infrastructures, member of the Scientific Review Group for the Humanities of the European Science Foundation, and chairman of the 24th World Congress of Philosophy Program Committee, organized by the Fédération Internationale des Sociétés de Philosophie in Beijing 2018; he is currently a member of the 25th World Congress of Philosophy National Organizing Committee Rome 2024.
+Order of Merit of the Federal Republic of Germany on ribbon, he has served as expert of the Horizon 2020 Program Committee Configuration Research Infrastructures, member of the Scientific Review Group for the Humanities of the European Science Foundation, and chairman of the 24th World Congress of Philosophy Program Committee, organized by the Fédération Internationale des Sociétés de Philosophie in Beijing 2018; and a member of the 25th World Congress of Philosophy National Organizing Committee Rome 2024.

-He is married to Vania Virgili, research director at CNR.

 Research

-Historian of philosophy and author of monographs on Aristotelianism, the history of logic (from the Renaissance to Kant and Hegel), the history of ideas and the history of universities, Pozzo has pushed forward the creation of research infrastructures for an enhanced comprehension of philosophical and scientific texts that have shaped the cultural heritage of mankind.
+Historian of philosophy and author of monographs and papera on Aristotelianism, the history of logic (from the Renaissance to Kant and Hegel), the history of Chinese philosophy, Pozzo has pushed forward the creation of research infrastructures for an enhanced comprehension of philosophical and scientific texts that have shaped the cultural heritage of mankind.
 Specific characteristic of Pozzo's approach to lexicography during his tenure at the Institute for the European Intellectual Lexicon and History of Ideas is the use of IT for linguistic and textual data documentation and elaboration in Ancient Greek, English, French, German, Latin, and Italian.
+As a member of the editorial team of the new Kant edition sponsored by the Berlin-Brandenburg Academy of Sciences and Humanities he has been in charge of twelve of Kant's published writings: Nova dilucidatio, Geschichte Erdbeben, Monadologia physica, Theorie der Winde, Entwurf Geographie, Optimismus, Spitzfindigkeit, De mundi, Racen, Menschenrace, Büchernachdruck, Buchmacherey.